WebQit/docs/play-ui/docs/cli/bundle/README.md

 This is good for pointing the bundler to the actual *views (or equivalent)* folder in the project directory.
 E.g. `./views`.
 (An absolute path may also be used.)

 To specify multiple entry directories, slot in the exact string `[name]` as a placeholder on a segment in the path.
 Bundler will loop through all folders at that level in the directory to resolve the placeholder and obtain a final path.
-Specifying `./views/[name]` as the entry directory, for example, will equate to running **`oohtml bundle`** on both `./views/about` and `./views/home`.
+Specifying `./views/[name]` as the entry directory, for example, will equate to running **`playui bundle`** on both `./views/about` and `./views/home`.

 #### `[OUTPUT_FILE]`